 When our first daughter was very young–not quite two years old–we attended our first-ever birthday party for a three-year-old.
 (I recently talked about this experience on the Afford Anything podcast with Paula Pant).
 We went as a family of three.
 It was 2:00 in the afternoon on a Saturday.
 We arrived and were somewhat taken aback by the scene: was this a wedding reception?
 Considering the evidence of the multitude of adults milling around the yard, the free-flowing beer and wine, and the full buffet of tenderloin and fancy appetizers, it would have been a reasonable conclusion.
 But then the bounce houses and “game stations” indicated otherwise.
 I’m reconstructing a memory here, which is of course dangerous, but I suspect that there were at least 100 people at the party at any given time; a good bit more than that over the three-hour event.

-When it came time for my oldest to have her own three-year old birthday party, I unwittingly relied on this schema in planning our own celebration, albeit in a somewhat more budget-friendly manner.
+When it came time for my oldest to have her three-year-old birthday party, I unwittingly relied on this schema in planning our celebration, albeit in a somewhat more budget-friendly manner.
 We passed on the bounce houses, open bar, and tenderloin buffet, but did host an excessively large crew of adults (and kids).
-It is only now, with the benefit of a marginal amount of increased wisdom that can only come with time and age, that I can clearly see how much my first experience had influenced my own party-planning behavior.
+It is only now, with the benefit of a marginal amount of increased wisdom that can only come with time and age, that I can see how much my first experience had influenced my party-planning behavior.

 The social influence of “people like us do things like this” concepts don’t end after preschool.
 They only grow more frequent–and more expensive.
 Recently one of my neighbors with a child in high school informed me of a new trend: ”prom picture parties” where parents rent locations and hire professional photographers to create Instagram-worthy images of their children before the big event.
 This is the new schema of pre-prom celebrations in our area.
 Consider yourself warned.